NeilNahar/Food-Market/README.md

 - Remove items from the cart
 - Place orders

-# Install dependencies:
+# Installation
+1. Clone the repository.
+2. Navigate to the project directory in your terminal.
-npm install
+3. Install dependencies by running: npm install

 # Usage
-1. Start the development server: npm start
+1. Start the development server: x parcel index.html
-2. Open your browser and visit http://localhost:3000 to view the application.
+2. Open your browser and visit http://localhost:1234 to view the application.
 3. Browse food items, add them to the cart, adjust quantities, and place orders.

+# API Configuration
+The API endpoint is designated in a constant.js file.
+You can change it according to your requirements.

 # Testing
 This project uses Jest for unit testing.
 To run tests, execute the following command: